LaibaBasit008/portal/README.md

     $ \c systersdb;
     $ GRANT ALL PRIVILEGES ON systersdb TO <username created above>;
     ```
-8. Fill in the database details in `systers_portal/systers_portal/settings/dev.py`.Fill `Username` and `Password` values set while creating `systerdb` database in Step 7.
+8. Fill in the database details in `systers_portal/systers_portal/settings/dev.py`.
+Fill `Username` and `Password` values set while creating `systerdb` database in Step 7.
 9. Run `set SECRET_KEY=foobarbaz` in your terminal, ideally the secret key
   should be 40 characters long, unique and unpredictable.
 10. Run `python systers_portal/manage.py migrate`.